wardi/speedometer/README.rst

 New Changes
 ------------

-1. Python 2.7, 3 is supported now, mac os x platform is included.
+1. Python 3 is required now, mac os x platform is included.

 2. Use python `psutil` module, instead of /dev/net for maximal compatibility.